enchant97/web-portal/docs/users/usage.md

 ### Core
 When "Core" is referenced it means the "Core" plugin, which is the plugin built-in to Web Portal.
 It can also be removed if needed.

+### Core-Extras
+When "Core-Extras" is referenced it means the "Core-Extras" plugin, which is the plugin built-in to Web Portal.
+It can also be removed if needed.

 ## Logging In